urvin-compliance/caracal/README.md

 In Word documents, pixels are equivalent to points.

 **EMUs (English Metric Unit)**
-EMUs are a virtual unit designed to facilitate the smooth conversion between inches, milliimeters, and pixels for images and vector graphics.
+EMUs are a virtual unit designed to facilitate the smooth conversion between inches, millimeters, and pixels for images and vector graphics.
 1in == 914400 EMUs == 72dpi x 100 x 254.

 At present, Caracal expects values to be specified in whichever unit OOXML requires.
 This is admittedly difficult for new Caracal users.
 Eventually, we'll probably implement a utility object under the hood to convert user-specified units into the format expected by OOXML.

 ## Syntax Flexibility

 Generally speaking, Caracal commands will accept instructions via any combination of a parameters hash and/or a block.
-For example, all of the folowing commands are equivalent.
+For example, all of the following commands are equivalent.

 ```ruby
 docx.style id: 'special', name: 'Special', size: 24, bold: true